5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 Setting up WhatsSpy Public requires an SIM Card or non-Whatsapp used phonenumber and some other resources.

 [Click here for installation requirements & instructions](getting-started).

+**Update 1.0.1** : Small UI and Tracker fix.
+Just replace the `whatsspy/` folder with the one of the repository.

 ## Screenshots
 #### Overview page: